Looking for the best RV backup camera of 2019?

 Video and Camera Quality

-We also recommend you get one with outstanding video quality (we suggest going with one that has a digital video signal to avoid interference).
+We recommend going with a camera and observation system (monitor) that has a digital video signal to avoid interference with other electronics.

 Installation

-Unless you plan on taking your brand new RV backup camera to a professional to install it, you're going to want to purchase one that isn't incredibly difficult to install.
+Unless you plan on taking your brand new RV backup camera system to a professional to install it, you should purchase one that is easy to install.

 Wireless RV backup cameras are the easiest of the two, but have their own faults (we'll get to that later).